Bolivia: Late 20th century

 In 1971, Hugo Banzer Suárez, supported by the CIA, forcibly ousted President Torres in a coup.

 Twelve years of tumultuous rule left the MNR divided.
 In 1964, a military junta overthrew President Paz Estenssoro at the outset of his third term.
 The 1969 death of President René Barrientos, a former member of the junta who was elected president in 1966, led to a succession of weak governments.
 Alarmed by the rising Popular Assembly and the increase in the popularity of President Juan José Torres, the military, the MNR, and others installed Hugo Banzer as president in 1971.
 He returned to the presidency in 1997 through 2001.
 Torres, who had fled Bolivia, was kidnapped and assassinated in 1976 as part of Operation Condor, the U.S.-supported campaign of political repression by South American right-wing dictators.

 The United States' Central Intelligence Agency (CIA) financed and trained the Bolivian military dictatorship in the 1960s.
 The revolutionary leader Che Guevara was killed by a team of CIA officers and members of the Bolivian Army on 9 October 1967, in Bolivia.
 Félix Rodríguez was a CIA officer on the team with the Bolivian Army that captured and shot Guevara.
 Rodriguez said that after he received a Bolivian presidential execution order, he told "the soldier who pulled the trigger to aim carefully, to remain consistent with the Bolivian government's story that Che had been killed in action during a clash with the Bolivian army."
 Rodriguez said the US government had wanted Che in Panama, and "I could have tried to falsify the command to the troops, and got Che to Panama as the US government said they had wanted", but that he had chosen to "let history run its course" as desired by Bolivia.

 Elections in 1978 were marked by fraud and those in 1979 were inconclusive.
 There were coups d'état, counter-coups, and caretaker governments.
 Following the 1980 election, General Luis García Meza carried out a coup d'état.
 The Bolivian Workers' Center, which tried to resist the putsch, was violently repressed.
 More than a thousand people were killed in less than a year.
-Cousin of one of the most important narco-trafficker of the country, García Meza favored the production of cocaine.
+Cousin of one of the country's most important narco-traffickers, García Meza favored the production of cocaine.
 After a military rebellion forced out García Meza in 1981, three other military governments in fourteen months struggled with Bolivia's growing economic problems.
 Unrest forced the military to convoke the Congress elected in 1980, and allow it to choose a new president.
 In October 1982, Hernán Siles Zuazo again became president, twenty-two years after the end of his first term of office (1956–1960).